ishan1608/health-server/README.md

 # health-server
-This is the server for the web interface for the health app.
+This is the web interface server for health app.